 The originality report is not valid and not intellectual enough.
 It shows that I have 5% plagiarism.
 However, the two parts it highlight are a quotation, which is put in quotation marks, and a portion of my works cited.
 The reason of the highlighting is the exact phrases has appeared in other’s paper; however, since it is a quotation and a standard MLA format works cited, the phenomenon is impossible to avoid.
 Nevertheless, I learned that the same source could be used by different individuals for different purposes; thus, not twisting the ideas of the sources were ethical.
 Since I did my best to revise the citations before I turned in the homework, I can not identify any other plagiarisms.

 I take my writing as drawing my self-portrait.
-Although the writing prompts are not always come up by me, and most of them are homework assignments, I can always find thesis that I feel the urge of writing them down and arguing for it.
+Although the writing prompts are not always come up by me, and most of them are homework assignments, I can always find thesis that I feel the urge of writing them down and arguing for.
 As an artist, the process of accomplishing a self-portrait is just like writing.
 I begin with a clear prompt — drawing myself.
 But after deliberating of the plan for accomplishing the artwork, I am inspired, and start figuring out what properties of myself that cannot wait to express through my self-portrait.

 Not only the thesis, but also the process of researching for the thesis is just like drawing my self-portrait.
-In researching, I start with meticulously reading original sources, analyzing their data, and figuring out the relationships.
+In research, I start with meticulously reading original sources, analyzing their data, and figuring out the relationships.
 In drawing, I start with closely observing my face, recognizing the details, and reconstructing the structures.

 Self-portrait of Yige Liu (Painted by Yige Liu, 2015)